joseph-carino/cheatsheets/Ruby-on-Rails-Cheatsheet.md

 $ rake db:seed
 ```

 updates the database with the new messages data model.
 seeds the database with sample data from db/seeds.rb

+---

+Alernatively, manually write the ActiveRecord class and create a [standalone migration](https://guides.rubyonrails.org/active_record_migrations.html#creating-a-standalone-migration)

 #### 2. Generate a controller and add actions